zackjsorensen/startup/notes.md

 Useful functions include querySelctorAll, createElement, appendChild, removeChild to add new elements
 You can attach an event listener function to any DOM element.
 It is called when that event happens.

+### Web Service
+## Noe.js
+"You can never understand everything, but you should push yourself ot understand the system." - Ryan Dahl
+Chrome has a JS interpreter in it
+Node.js lets you run JS without a browser, lets you see how the chrome V8 engine would handle it, kinda like chrome debugger console/terninal
+Can use Node.js as a debugger in VS code
+Node - the interpreter, program that runs the JS
+NVM - Node version manager - lets you upgrade version real easy  - need to install separately with windows-nvm program - not super necessary.
+NPM - Node Package Manager - PIP for JS, import other people's packages.
+How to use?
+- npm init -y // runs default commands
+- npm run start // lets you run the code.
+You don't want to commit all the source code.
+Keep it local. gitignore Can use open source, Node.js, common js to get a 3rd party server

+## We gonna write our server with Node.js
+We will write an https servece that listens on a port and returns the HTML and renders it
+require ('http') uses built in package
+You can then use its functions
+Tell it what port to listen on.
+What's with port numbers?
+localhost:port_number to see your service.

+- What we write here will take a request and return our html, css, js.
+Caddy is just a router for different ports, takes simon. and sends it to the right port.